openstack/monasca-api/devstack/README.md

 # Using Vagrant

 Vagrant can be used to deploy a VM with Devstack and Monasca running in it using the Vagrantfile.
 After installing Vagrant, just run the command `vagrant up` as usual in the `../monasca-api/devstack` directory.

+N.B.
+If you are running with virtualbox you may find that the `./stack.sh` fails with the filesystem becoming read only.
+There is a work around:

+ 1. vagrant up --no-provision && vagrant halt
+ 2. open virtualbox gui
+ 3. open target vm settings and change storage controller from SCSI to SATA
+ 4. vagrant up

 ## Enable Vertica as the Metrics DB using Vagrant